ealexandros/prisma-name-mapper/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Made with ❤️ by Alex
+Made with ❤️ – Built for the Community 🤲